SuperOfficeDocs/superoffice-docs/docs/api/contact/services/list-interests-for-contact-services.md

 ## Walk-through

-Using the `IContactAgent`, we first retrieve a `Contact` entity.
+Using the `ContactAgent`, we first retrieve a `Contact` entity.
 Next is to retrieve the available interests of the contact.
 We use the `Interests` property of the entity and retrieve the interest list into a `SelectableMDOListItem` array.

 By iterating on the array, we can retrieve details of each interest available.
 Since we want only the *selected* interest, we add an if-condition to filter out any item that is not selected.